guiliberali/bandits_meet_HMM/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-If you are interested specifically in the detailed documentation and code needed to replicate the tables and figures in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu (2022), please refer to the replication files in this link: https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346.
+If you are interested specifically in the detailed documentation and code needed to reproduce the tables and figures in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu (2022), please refer to the replication files in this link: https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346.

 --------------------------------------------------------------------------------------------------------------------------------